EdcMax/date-util-func/README.md

     goreman start

-Will start all commands defined in the `Procfile` and display their outputs
+Will start all commands defined in the `Procfile` and display their outputs.
+Any signals are